Southern Oregon PBS

-Southern Oregon PBS (SO PBS, formerly Southern Oregon Public Television or SOPTV) is the PBS member network for most of the southwest region of the U.S. state of Oregon.
-It operates KSYS (channel 8) in Medford and full-time satellite KFTS (channel 22) in Klamath Falls.
-Studios are located on South Fir Street in downtown Medford.
-KSYS' transmitter is located on King Mountain, while KFTS' transmitter is atop Stukel Mountain.
+KSYS (channel 8) and KFTS (channel 22) are PBS member television stations licensed respectively to Medford and Klamath Falls, Oregon, United States.
+Owned by Southern Oregon Public Television, KSYS' studio facilities are located on South Fir Street in downtown Medford, and its transmitter is located in King Mountain.

+KFTS operates as a full-time satellite of KSYS; this station's transmitter is located atop Stukel Mountain.
+KFTS is a straight simulcast of KSYS for the Klamath Falls side of the market and KFTS' on-air references are limited to Federal Communications Commission (FCC)-mandated hourly station identifications during programming.

+Both stations are collectively known as Southern Oregon PBS (SO PBS, formerly Southern Oregon Public Television or SOPTV).

 History

 In 1965, Oregon Educational Broadcasting, forerunner of Oregon Public Broadcasting, persuaded the Federal Communications Commission (FCC) to reassign channel 8 from Brookings to Medford.
 OEB intended to make channel 8 the third station in its television network, which at that time included flagship KOAC-TV in Corvallis and KOAP-TV (now KOPB-TV) in Portland.
 Southern Oregon was the only region of the state without public television.

 However, channel 8 at Medford was not reserved for noncommercial applicants, and two commercial applicants also demonstrated interest in the channel.
 The Medford Printing Company owned the Mail Tribune newspaper and radio station KYCJ.
 A joint venture of Liberty Television, owners of KEZI in Eugene and several cable systems, and Medford-based Siskiyou Broadcasting, also filed.
 Both commercial groups sought to operate channel 8 as an ABC affiliate.

 The FCC slated the applications from the Oregon Board of Higher Education, Medford Printing, and the Liberty/Siskiyou joint venture for hearing in December 1967, alongside an objection by the Southern Oregon Broadcasting Company, owner of KTVM channel 5, which believed a third commercial outlet in Medford would cause economic harm to its business.
 The state dropped out in May 1968, and after Medford Printing failed to respond, the commission awarded the construction permit to Liberty and Siskiyou in 1969.

 Liberty and Siskiyou, however, were impeded from building the channel due to continued objections from KOBI (the former KTVM); the final petition for reconsideration from that station was denied in March 1971.
 Even after those were dismissed, Liberty hesitated to build the station, designated KSYS, which would have made Medford into the smallest market in the country with three commercial TV stations.